 After two nights of stiff competition that proved to be very challenging, Rumor, along with her handler Kent Boyles, took the prestigious title.
 This decision was made by the amazing judge Thomas H. Bradley lll who has been a part of the canine competition his whole life.
 Bradley had this to say about the breed’s majesty.

 “The German Shepherd Dog standard talks about quality and nobility.
 Sometimes unrecognizable, but when you recognize it, it hits you home, and that’s what it really is.
 She is just magnificent,”American Kennel Club

 Rumor also won the title Best in Show at the AKC National Championship (2015).
 In total, she has won 103 championships throughout her lifetime.
 It was an honor for a German Shepherd as great as Rumor to win these awards, who we hope will have many more winnings to come.

 He lived around the 1920’s and often played the role of wolf in movies.
-Mostly because it is obviously easier to work with a trained dog then an actual wolf.
+Mostly because it is obviously easier to work with a trained German Shepherd then an actual wolf.

-The story of Rin Tin Tin began when a bombing occurred in the small French village of Flirey.
+The story of this amazing German Shepherd began when a bombing occurred in the small French village of Flirey.
 Corporal Lee Duncan, an aerial gunner of the U.S. Army Air Service, found a damaged kennel.
-In it he found a dying German Shepherd dog with five puppies.
-Duncan being the good person he is brought the dogs back to his unit and took care of them.
+In it he found a dying German Shepherd with five puppies.
+Duncan being the good person he is brought them back to his unit and took care of them.

 In 1922, Duncan founded a club in Los Angeles along with other German Shepherds.
-Later on after overcoming a freak injury to his front paw, Rin Tin Tin became part of a new German shepherd show being held in Los Angeles.
+Later on after overcoming a freak injury to his front paw, the GSD became part of a new German shepherd show being held in Los Angeles.
 At the dog show he made an amazing winning leap.
 The people were amazed.